-To lower the barriers that girls in Ghana face in achieving an education and skills training by providing non-formal education opportunities to in-turn create more diverse and empowering opportunities for employment of marginalized girls towards improving their life chances.
+In effect, STAGE aims at lowering the barriers that girls in Ghana face in achieving an education and skills training by providing non-formal education opportunities to create more diverse and empowered marginalized young girls towards improving their life chances.

 - Consortium Lead: World Education, Inc.